List of Kickin' It characters: Rudy

 Rudy (Jason Earles) is a third-degree black belt and the sensei of Bobby Wasabi Martial Arts Academy.
 He was a top amateur martial artist until being sidelined by an injury.
 He has used his entire life's savings to become co-owner of the Bobby Wasabi Martial Arts Academy chain and takes fierce pride in the fact.
 Despite his wacky nature and sometimes gross sense of humor, he is a very good, if unorthodox, karate instructor who genuinely identifies with his students and is always ready to back them up when times get rough.
 After becoming Sam's guardian, Rudy makes Jack his assistant sensei.

 In "It Takes Two to Tangle", his last name is revealed to be Gillespie.
 In "Kickin' It on Our Own", he sells the dojo, but gets it back after winning a match against Kofi Kingston.
 In "The Boys Are Back in Town", Rudy opens the Wasabi Warrior Academy after a Ferris wheel accident.

 Recurring

 Marge

 Marge (Loni Love) is Seaford High's lunch lady, who also takes classes at the dojo.

 Frank

 Frank (Wayne Dalglish) is a student at Seaford High, who trains with the Black Dragons.
 He has a crush on Kim, though she does not like him.
 He is also angered by the fact that she left the dojo after she realized that Ty cheated.
 It is revealed that he is 19 years old, but still in seventh grade.
 As revealed by Ty, Frank was hit over the head with a bo staff, which explains his stupidity.

-In "Jack Stands Alone", his last name is revealed to be Becker.
+In "Jack Stands Alone", his last name is revealed to be Bickle.